Wendys Logo

 Wendys Logo 2012-present

-As a result of the redesign, the fast-food chain received a new logo, which is radically different from all the previous ones.
-The first presentation of the logo took place in November 2012, and the final approval in 2013.
+As a result of the redesign, the fast-food chain received a new logo that was radically different from all the previous ones.
+The logo was first presented in November 2012 and finally approved in 2013.

-In this version, there are still two key parts – the portrait of the red-haired girl with freckles and the company’s name.
-The difference is that Wendy’s crown and blue-bowed braids now extend beyond the thin black border.
+This version still has two key parts – the portrait of the red-haired girl with freckles and the company’s name.
+The difference is that Wendy’s crown and blue-bowed braids extend beyond the thin black border.
 The text part received a free spelling – in careless handwritten italics with wide strokes.

 Font and Colors